-NIAID Division of AIDS created the CFAR program in 1988 and most recently renewed in 2017.
-CFARs are co-funded by ten NIH Institutes.
-(NIAID, MLBI, NIA, NIDCR, NCI, NIDA, NIDDK, NINR, NICHD, NIMN, NIMHD)
+NIAID Division of AIDS created the CFAR program in 1988 and most recently renewed through a 2021 program announcement.
+CFARs are co-funded by eleven NIH Institutes.
+(NIAID, NCI, NICHD, NHLBI, NIDA, NIMH, NIA, NIDDK, NIMHD, NIDCR and NINR)

 The CFAR program is scientifically managed by the Office of AIDS Research (OAR) and Fogarty International Center (FIC).